 Time zone: Anywhere on Earth (AoE)

-Submissions will be evaluated according to the following criteria:
+Submissions will be evaluated using the following criteria:

 - Conceptual leap: How does it change our way of thinking about a problem, a method, or its execution?
 How much will research in this area advance our state of knowledge?